Why Sleep Matters for Recovery

 - Peak release occurs in the first 1–2 hours of sleep

-- Sleep deprivation dramatically reduces GH secretion
+- Sleep deprivation reduces GH secretion

 - Interrupted sleep prevents reaching deep sleep stages